ros2/rmw_zenoh/docs/design.md

 * z_query_value
 * z_query_attachment

-## Quality of Service (QoS)
+## Quality of Service

 The ROS 2 RMW layer defines quite a few Quality of Service settings that are largely derived from DDS.
 Here is an incomplete list of some of the settings and the values that they can take:

 * RELIABILITY
-    * RELIABLE - Data delivery is retried until it is successfully delivered.
-Because Zenoh is TCP-based (by default), this is the default in `rmw_zenoh_cpp`.
+    * RELIABLE - Applicable only for subscriptions.
+Data delivery is retried until it is successfully delivered.
     * BEST_EFFORT - Data may be dropped during delivery.
 Because Zenoh is TCP-based (by default), this may not work exactly the same as in DDS.
+This is the `SYSTEM_DEFAULT` reliability.
 * HISTORY
     * KEEP_LAST - For subscriptions, only keep up to a maximum number of samples (defined by depth); once the maximum is reached, older samples will be lost.
+This is the `SYSTEM_DEFAULT` history.
     * KEEP_ALL - For subscriptions, keep all values.
 * DEPTH - The maximum number of samples to keep; only comes into play when KEEP_LAST history is used.
+If `DEPTH` is set to 0, `rmw_zenoh_cpp` will choose a depth of 42.
 * DURABILITY
     * VOLATILE - Samples will only be delivered to subscriptions that are active at the time of publishing.
 In `rmw_zenoh_cpp`, this is implemented via `z_declare_subscriber` on the subscription side and `z_declare_publisher` on the publisher side.
+This is the `SYSTEM_DEFAULT` durability.
     * TRANSIENT_LOCAL - "Late-joining" subscriptions will receive historical data, along with any new data.
 In `rmw_zenoh_cpp`, this is implemented via `ze_declare_querying_subscriber` on the subscription side and `ze_declare_publication_cache` on the publisher side.
 * LIVELINESS
     * AUTOMATIC - The "liveliness" of an entity of the system is managed by the RMW layer.
-This is what `rmw_zenoh_cpp` uses.
+This is the only LIVELINESS that `rmw_zenoh_cpp` supports.
     * MANUAL_BY_TOPIC - It is up to the application to periodically publish to a particular topic to assert liveliness.
 * DEADLINE - The period at which messages are expected to be sent/received.
 Currently unimplemented in `rmw_zenoh_cpp`.
 * LIFESPAN - The age at which messages are expired and no longer valid.
 Currently unimplemented in `rmw_zenoh_cpp`.

+In Zenoh, there are essentially no "incompatible" Quality of Service settings.
+This means that any publisher can match any subscriber.

 ### Related RMW APIs